 As private vehicles are not permitted inside the reserve, one has to hire from the vehicles provided by the governing authority of the reserve.
 Try to book an open vehicle for your safari.
 A driver and a tourist guide are provided with the vehicle who do a pretty good job of spotting some of the hidden wildlife.
 Although we were not lucky enough to spot any tigers, other animals were aplenty and the drive through the jungle itself was quite exciting.

 Ooty and Coonoor

 Although these two hill stations are separated by just 20 km, the difference between these two is much much more than the distance.
 Ooty is the more famous one and has a lot to offer.
 It has a lake, which is mandatory for Indian hill stations, a large botanical garden, a tea factory, many places to visit, and lots of shopping avenues.
 It is always hustling bustling with activities and on weekends and holidays, there are traffic jams to witness.
-Staying options are aplenty in Ooty, but, due to the over-commercialization of the city, one feels that the heart of a hill station is missing in Ooty.
+Staying options are aplenty in Ooty, but, due to the over-commercialization of the city, we felt that the heart of a hill station is missing in Ooty.

 On the other hand, Coonoor is a quaint little town that still maintains the charm of an ideal hill station.
 It has a lot of tea plantations, a serene atmosphere, lesser traffic, and colonial traces make Coonoor an ideal spot for a couple of day’s stay.
 Staying options are limited so are the activities, but for me, Coonoor is the place.